 The study of disasters makes it clear that … in the wake of a [disaster], most people are altruistic, urgently engaged in caring for themselves and those around them, strangers and neighbors as well as friends and loved ones.Rebecca Solnit, A Paradise Built in Hell

-We may be a small mom-and-pop company, but we can do our part:
+We may be a small mom-and-pop company, but in 2020 we did our part:

-- One of the unexpected advantages of already working from home, and having no employees, is that business is operating as usual while also being under a highly conservative lockdown.
-We have been sheltering in place since early March and doing our part to prevent transmission in our community.
-That means no guided tours of our workshop.
-We’re only leaving the house for necessary errands like grocery shopping, and doing so with a strict masks–gloves–handwashing regimen.
-(Work actually helps keep us feeling occupied and useful, and we are grateful for every single sale.)
+- One of the unexpected advantages of already working from home, and having no employees, was that business could operate as usual while also being under a highly conservative lockdown.
+We sheltered in place starting in early March 2020 and did our part to prevent transmission in our community.
+That meant no guided tours of our workshop.
+We only left the house for necessary errands like grocery shopping, and did so with a strict masks / gloves / handwashing regimen.
+(Work actually kept us feeling occupied and useful, and we were grateful for every single sale.)
 We put up signage on our workshop communicating our policies.

-- In September, we are dealing with intermittent blackouts, hazardous air quality, and evacuation-readiness as our entire seaboard is consumed by wildfires.
+- In September 2020, we dealt with intermittent blackouts, hazardous air quality, and evacuation-readiness as our entire seaboard was consumed by wildfires.
 It’s a good time to support our wildland firefighters, many of which receive little more than minimum wage and no health insurance.
 Support wildland firefighters.

 We also volunteered our time to our local North Oregon Coast community, providing technical and web support to two worthy organizations: The North County Food Bank‘s mission is to help families in need of food and clothing assistance, while the black-led Oregon Coast Love Coalition is a nonprofit organization focused on justice and equality on the North Oregon Coast.

-- In late July, we watched with growing anger and fear as our hometown, Portland Oregon, entered the world stage for the unnecessary and unwanted deployment of unidentified federal agents on our city streets.
-We heard first-hand from protestors and residents that the show of force from the federal agents was disproportionate, and the City itself felt completely normal outside of a four-block area in front of a federal courthouse in the (non-residential) downtown business district.
-We were relieved to hear Governor Kate Brown successfully negotiated the federal exit right before August.
+- In July 2020, we watched with growing anger and fear as our hometown, Portland Oregon, entered the world stage because of the unnecessary and unwanted deployment of unidentified federal agents on our city streets.
+We heard first-hand from protestors and residents that the show of force from the federal agents was disproportionate.
+The City itself felt completely normal outside of a four-block area in front of a federal courthouse in the (non-residential) downtown business district.
+We were relieved to hear our Governor Kate Brown successfully negotiated the federal exit right before August.
 Protestors who were arrested still need our help: Portland Protest Bail Fund and Legal Aid.